 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-What’s the easiest way to travel into Thailand over land border crossings in Myanmar?
-Avoid complications with these tips from The Broke Backpacker's Will Hatton.
+What’s the easiest way to get to Thailand from Myanmar?
+Avoid complications at the land border crossing with these tips from Will Hatton.

 From the curbside in Yangon to the little restaurants in Bagan, our friends Goats on the Road share their discoveries of Myanmar's best dishes.